alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-horses-ponies.markdown

 {:#export-health-certificate}

 s1.
 Contact the [Centre for International Trade Carlisle](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle). s2.
 Tell them what you're exporting and the destination country, and who your official veterinarian is.
-You can find one by asking at your local vet, or email <ovteam@alpha.gsi.gov.uk>. s3.
+You can find one by asking at your local vet, or email [ovteam@apha.gsi.gov.uk](mailto:ovteam@apha.gsi.gov.uk). s3.
 You'll be given the application form for the EHC you need.
 Fill it in and return it to the address on the form. s4.
 Your EHC will be sent to you within xxx days/weeks. s4.
 Check your EHC’s guidance notes to find out if you need your EHC signed by your official veterinarian or an inspector from your [local authority](/local-council). s5.
 Your official veterinarian will be asked to check that your animals meet the requirements of the country you’re sending them to.

-When you get your completed EHC, you must keep it for at least 2 years.
+Applications will usually be processed within 24 hours of receipt on weekdays.
+They won't be processed any earlier than 7 days before the certification date.

-[Questions for fact check: How long does it usually take to get a EHC?
-Is there a fee?]
+There's no fee for an EHC.

 ##Check if you need an export welfare declaration
 {:#export-welfare-declaration}